 As part of our reaffirmation of accreditation by the Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), Methodist University has developed a Quality Enhancement Plan (QEP).
 The QEP project is designed to focus on an aspect of student learning, must be campus-wide in scope, and involve students, faculty, staff, alumni, and administrators.

-After consultation with students, staff, and alumni, the faculty of Methodist University voted in the Spring of 2019 to adopt the following as our Quality Enhancement Plan:
+Our first QEP resulted in our current Culture of Reading program.
+After consultation with students, staff, and alumni, the faculty of Methodist University voted in the Spring of 2019 to adopt the following as our new Quality Enhancement Plan.

 The Passion Project: Making Connections Through Writing

 History of the Passion Project as a QEP